 FY22 saw the first full year of ridership for the newest DCTA service offering, GoZone.
 Launched in September 2021, GoZone is a zone-based on-demand rideshare service that riders utilize for trips within, and sometimes between, designated zones in Denton County.
 The on-demand service uses a mobile app where passengers book their trips in real-time.
 A fleet of dedicated vans is used to pick up and drop off riders at virtual stops within the zones.
-GoZone ridership has grown exponentially since launching on September 7, 2021, completing approximately 620,000 trips in FY22.
+GoZone ridership has grown exponentially since launching on September 7, 2021, completing approximately 853,000 trips in FY23 (an increase of 37%).